simorautiainen/advent-of-code-2021/README.md

 Official website [Advent of code](https://adventofcode.com/).
 My personal inputs are in ./inputs folder.

-Solutions are made with python 3.10 and Python's standard library
+Solutions are made with python 3.10 and Python's standard library and numpy